 Because hereâs the plot twist:

-When you stop judging, you donât just make the world better for othersâyou make it better for yourself.
-More connections, more stories, more depth.
+When you stop judging, you donât just make the world better for othersâyou improve it for yourself.
+This leads to an increase in connections, stories, and depth.
 And isnât that what lifeâs all about?

 So, letâs put the judgement down and pick up a little more empathy.